Andrew Vaughn Preview, Player Props: White Sox vs. Padres

-The Chicago White Sox and Andrew Vaughn, who went 0-for-3 last time in action, take on Michael Wacha and the San Diego Padres at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Chicago White Sox and Andrew Vaughn (.371 slugging percentage over his past 10 games, including one homer), battle starter Pedro Avila and the San Diego Padres at Guaranteed Rate Field, Sunday at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Padres.

 Sportsbook Promo Codes